kentcdodds/old-kentcdodds.com/content/blog/react-hooks-pitfalls/index.md

 that because you think it only needs to run on mount, do it because you know that the stuff it's doing will never get stale.

-To avoid this pitfall: **Don't think about lifecycles, think about synchronizing side effects to state 🔄**
+To avoid this pitfall: **Don't think about Lifecycles, think about synchronizing side effects to state 🔄**

 ## Pitfall 4: Overthinking performance